 other country’s may have their riches but it will never beat our whisky. 🙂

-She watched as the rain pounded off the tile roofs of the houses opposite, the water running down the rusted drain pipes and small lucent droplets collecting upon the electricity wires.
+She watched as the rain pounded off the tile roofs of the houses opposite, the water running down the rusted drain pipes and small lucent droplets collecting upon the telephone wires.
 The orange brickwork was dampened, the drains below overflowing flooding the pavements with brown murky sewage.
 The sky above was ashen, the barren grey mixed with black smoke pouring from the chimneys.
 She felt very alone as she huddled on her worn felt armchair in her small bedsit a lank tartan blanket draped around her shoulders.
 It was Saturday her day off, a day of the solitude of four walls and the depression that leached on a moment of idleness.
 She sat with a cheap fashion magazine open upon her lap but the words kept blurring and she’d drift off into her own mind a lot.
-There was a bang on the door “Ay Ann you coming oot” the familiar sound of her mate wrung out awakening her senses.
+There was a bang on the door “Ay Ann you coming out!” the familiar sound of her friend wrung out awakening her senses.
 She looked down at what she was wearing and felt at the state of her unwashed hair.
-“Open the bloody door” her mate demanded thumping on it again.
+“Open the door” her mate demanded thumping on it again.
 She quickly grabbed a clean looking blouse throwing it on quickly, fumbling with the intricate buttons and pulling on a beige knee length skirt, before running to get the door off the latch.
 Her friend stood their pouting her bright red lips unimpressed.
 She looked good as usual tall and slim with long legs and short artificially curled ginger hair.
 “You coming to the pub.”
 Ann felt run down and for a brief moment she wanted to deny the offer but nodded in agreement pushing through the wave of fatigue. “aye” she said “just let me put my boots on “she let her mate in.
 Her friend glanced around her small dim bedsit in disgust.
 “We need to get you a man this place is dingy” Ann shrugged she’d moved from a woman’s hostel into here twelve months ago.
 She rented it off a private landlord and new they’re could be a lot worse places to stay.
 Yet the isolation of staying on her own wasn’t good for her health and some days she’d go into herself stuck on her own for nights on end.
 She pulled a hair brush through her mangled dry hair trying to tame the frizz.
 Her friend lay lounged out on her bed spectating her attempt with a look of dissatisfaction on her face.
+Ann ran her fingers through her hair pulling it back and securing it with a bobble.
+Her friend came over to assist picking up a small slight kirby from her bedside cabinet.
+She came face to face with Ann and used her slim fingers to smooth back the hair and then scraped the sharp kirby across her scalp securing the stray strand.
 Ann shoved on her worn boots, the outside of them was a faded discoloured brown and the material in the inside had worn through at the heel so that the hard leather rubbed at her skin.

 Ok so this is a bit of a self absorbed one and slightly weird.
 I’m sorry.
 Anyway I wanted to write a letter to my 18 year old self (hopefully your still alive) I’ve seen this done before.
 Anyway I’m gonna write some goals and questions and in a years time I’ll answer them.